 Our headquarters, Crystal Springs, is right off of exit 65, on HWY 90, and overlooks the Alberton Gorge.
 Only 5 minutes from the put-in and take-out, making last minute trip changes, shuttles, and river access simple and easy.
 Crystal Springs is an ideal location for post-float barbeques, family reunions, and company outings.
 Crystal Springs is fully equipped with hot/cold showers, clean bathrooms, horseshoes, warm/cold beverages, and a retail shop.
 Go rafting, then kick back, relax and enjoy some homemade salsa and a cold beverage on one of our decks overlooking the Alberton Gorge.
 Stop by and see us!
 We’re here every day, all summer long.

 During the last ice age, approximately 20,000 years ago, the Clark Fork Valley rested along the southern edge of the Cordilleran Ice Sheet, which covered much of western North America.
 The ice sheet advanced and formed a frozen dam on the river, creating Glacial Lake Missoula, stretched across the Clark Fork Valley and central Montana.
 The periodic rupturing and rebuilding of the ice dam released the Missoula Floods, a series of catastrophic floods which roared down the Clark Fork and Pend Oreille Rivers and into the Columbia, sculpting many of the geologic features you see on the Alberton Gorge today.
-Fun fact: the Gorge is home to some of the oldest sedimentary rock in the world.

 - A float through Alberton Gorge is about 11 miles long.

 - Our time on the water depends on water levels, but usually lasts between 2 and 4 hours.